Close Menu

 Myth: Young People Are All Liberal College Students

 The current generation of young people is the most diverse in American history.
 That's true both in terms of race/ethnicity and in terms of their experiences.
-Narratives about youth—and particularly about young voters—often portray them as uniformly Democratic-leaning college students; that's wrong on both counts.
-For one thing, a large portion of youth (18-29 years old) do not have any college experience, and only one-fourth are college graduates.
-Millions of young people are married and have children.
+Narratives about youth—and particularly about young voters—often portray them as uniformly Democratic-leaning college students.
+For one thing, 40% of youth (ages 18-29) do not have any college experience; millions are already married and have children.
+Youth are also diverse in other ways: 30% have at least one parent born outside the United States, and more than 1 in 5 identify as LGBTQ+.

 That diversity is reflected in the issues young people care about: while some media narratives portray youth as focused on college affordability/student loan debt and marijuana legalization, our polling has found that the top issues for youth are the environment, racial inequality, and affordable healthcare.
 Though—again reflecting young people's diversity—issue priorities vary based on race/ethnicity and other factors.

 Likewise, while it's true that young voters have favored Democrats in the past few elections, that is a relatively recent trend and is not uniform across the country.
 In 7 of the last 12 presidential elections, young voters have either preferred the Republican candidate or favored the Democrat by less than 5 percentage points.
-Youth support for Democratic candidates has widened in recent years, but in 2016 President Trump still “won” or tied Hillary Clinton among young voters in states like Iowa, Kentucky, Missouri, South Carolina, Utah, and Indiana.
+Youth support for Democratic candidates has widened in recent years, but in 2020 former President Trump still “won” young voters, or was within 5 percentage points of President Biden, in nine states.

 Myth: Young Voters Don't Impact Elections